PCI DSS: 12 Requirements of the Payment Card Industry Data Security Standard

 Robust access control measures would entail merchants determining access to cardholder data as requested.
 While employees are likely to have authorisation to access specific data generally, that permission may be rescinded in particular circumstances.

-Therefore, each request must be assessed by the access control system, considering the individual generating the request and also the scenario or need for that data.
+Therefore, each request must be assessed by the system, considering the individual generating the request and also the scenario or need for that data.
 The access control system should, by default, function in a manner that any request which is not explicitly permitted is denied.

 PCI DSS Requirement 8: